MaggieDaisy/Easy_Skincare/tests.md

 # Debug mode

 During the development process debug mode was turned as "True", after a production version of the application needs to be changed for the development version debug mode was turned as "False".

+Pages created for handling 404 and 500 errors keep the user on the site when something is not going smooth, allowing them to return to the home/root page without looking for a solution.

 <img src="docs/pictures/.jpg" style="margin: 0;">